secomms/High_rate_QD_QLDPC_codes/codes_for_comparisons/README.md

-This folder contains the parity-check matrices of the CSS codes used for comparison against the proposed QD codes.
+This folder contains the parity-check matrices and the meta-check matrices of the CSS codes used for comparison against the proposed QD codes.

 The code instances are from the following code families: